 Blending with Grapefruit

-Here are some great DIY blends that you can try at home, or that you may like to experiment with your own combinations.
+Among other essential oils, Grapefruit blends beautifully with Lime, Sweet Orange, Eucalyptus, Black Spruce and White Cypress.
+Here are some great DIY blends that you can try at home, or you make like to experiment with your own combinations:

 For Energy and Vitality